Lexington KY Bus Accident Lawyer

 Contact a Lexington KY Bus Accident Lawyer

 When a bus accident occurs, there might be several factors figuring into it that make it difficult to determine liability.
 You’ll want to build a solid case with experienced and effective Kentucky bus accident attorneys.
 Remember that we don’t just represent passengers who were injured in bus accidents.
-We represent other motorists and their passenger along with pedestrians and bicyclists too.
+We represent other motorists and their passengers along with pedestrians and bicyclists too.
 If you were injured in a bus accident, or if a family member perished in one anywhere in Kentucky, contact us right away to arrange for a free consultation and case evaluation.
 Kaufman and Stigger, PLLC, has over 100 years of combined experience in personal injury cases and proudly serves the Louisville and Indiana areas.
 With our no-fee policy, you can feel free to call to discuss your case with qualified attorneys.
 Our firm only gets paid if we win a verdict or settlement on your behalf.
 If you are involved in a bus accident, call us at (800) 937-8443.